smithy-lang/smithy/docs/source-2.0/spec/selectors.rst

     $foo(*)

-A variable is retrieved by name using a :token:`selectors:selector_variable_get` expression.
+A variable is retrieved by name using a :token:`selectors:SelectorVariableGet` expression.
 Retrieving a variable yields the set of shapes stored in the variable.
 Attempting to get a variable that does not exist yields no shapes.